allenai/wiqa-dataset/README.md

 print(sg.to_json_v1())
 ```

-This program will read the What If metadata (`wimd`), retrieve situation graph 13 (`sg`), and print a string representation in JSON format.
+This program will read the What-If metadata (`wimd`), retrieve situation graph 13 (`sg`), and print a string representation in JSON format.
 To see the result, run it like this (in the virtual env):

 ```
 % PYTHONPATH=. python retrieve.py